|Cleft lip and palate|

 Cleft clinics and treatment teams

-In England, all children born with a cleft are referred to a specialist cleft clinic.
-Specialist cleft clinics are dedicated medical centres that provide ongoing support to children and parents.
+In England, all children born with a cleft are referred to a specialist multi-disciplinary cleft team within a specialist centre.

 The cleft treatment team is made up of healthcare professionals from different specialist backgrounds who work closely together.
 The team includes: